 - Keep virtual learners engaged with songs that connect to each lesson.
 One of the most difficult parts of the new virtual learning curve is recreating familiar classroom activities.
 In order to really capture attention, give children a sense of security and focus by connecting songs or rhymes to the content you want to teach.
 You can lead a song online in a variety of ways—with a fingerplay, small hand motions, or by getting students to participate with “homemade” instruments.
 Children 3 and younger should likely have an adult with them during this experience.
 Not only is it fuel for bonding, it encourages parents and caregivers to repeat activities and reinforce strategies after class!

-That’s just a taste of what we’ll cover in the full webinar.
-We have so many more tips to provide, plus free streamable music options and recap guides to help you take action ASAP!
-The goal?
+So, what’s the ultimate goal?
 Upholding new requirements while keeping your children’s social-emotional development in check, whatever your pandemic teaching environment may be.

-Learn more about how Kindermusik supports schools, early learning centers, and early childhood advocates, and register for our upcoming webinar to get actionable resources for using music-based rituals to mitigate back-to-school change.
+Learn more about how Kindermusik supports schools, early learning centers, and early childhood advocates!